MongoDB

 Basics

-• Creating a database: To create a new database, type use <database_name>.
+.
 This will create a new database if it doesn’t already exist.
-If the database already exists, it will switch to that database.
+If the database already exists, it will switch to that database. - Clearing screen: Using

-• Exiting: Using exit will exit the mongo shell.
+will exit the mongo shell. - Collections: Using

 What are collections and documents?